alexbykoff/array-cop/README.md

 It is just an utility tools that makes life easier.

 ##Current features:##
-- Flatten an array
+- Flattens any kinds of nested arrays
-- Remove duplicates from an array
+- Removes duplicates from an array
-- Pick one random item from an array in a specific range (or not)
+- Picks one random item from an array in a specific range
-- Returns the sum of all numbers in an array no matter how deeply nested they are ignoring all other types of items
+- Returns the sum of all numbers in an array no matter how deeply nested they are while ignoring all other types of items

 *ultra-early dev build.
 NOT PUBLISHED TO NPM*